-Sawston lies within the Cambridge Green Belt and the East Anglian Chalk National Character Area (NCA).
-The village landscape setting and the routes into Sawston are characterised by large open agricultural, mostly arable, enclosures.
-Trees and hedges mark the boundaries between this rural landscape and development.
+Sawston lies within the Cambridge Green Belt, and is in the Area of Restraint South of Cambridge.
+The village lies in the East Anglian Chalk National Character Area (NCA).
+The village landscape setting and the routes into Sawston are mostly characteristic, with trees and hedges marking the boundaries between rural landscape and development.
 A new Science Park development is underway at the southern entry to the village.
 The flood plain to the west and south-west of Sawston, around the River Cam, has restricted growth in that direction.
 The historic water meadow and arable landscape is largely intact, with historic market garden enclosure and pasture.
 Dernford Fen to the north west and Sawston Hall Meadow are both designated SSSI's.

 Sawston originally developed as a linear village.
-Post war development saw it expanding, predominantly to the north east, with a number of large housing estates.
+Post war development saw it expanding, predominantly to the north east, with a number of large housng estates.
 Further development is planned beyond this on the sites that sit on the Babraham Road and within the Village Development Framework.
 This edge of Sawston is characterised by large arable fields with hedgerows and trees to the boundaries.
 There are long views over open fields towards Babraham and to Wandlebury Hill and the low chalk ridge of the Gog Magog Hills.